abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

-We just finished a workshop at the American Astronomical Society.
+We just finished<sup>*</sup> a workshop at the American Astronomical Society.
 I was lucky to recruit 3 instructors (in addition to myself) - Matt Davis, Erik Bray, and Phil Rosenfield.
-We also had Pauline Barmby volunteer as a helper.
+We also had Pauline Barmby volunteer as a helper (and on the fly instructor).
+While I wrote this blog post, you will see comments inserted by the instructors.

 # Pre-Workshop Meetings